activate universal access mode

 Please check our individual holiday let mortgage products for full features.

-Do you offer limited company holiday let mortgages?
+Show FAQ - Do you offer limited company holiday let mortgages?

 We can accept limited company holiday let mortgages for purchase or remortgage, subject to product availability.

-What types of properties will you accept for a holiday let mortgage?
+Show FAQ - What types of properties will you accept for a holiday let mortgage?

 Properties used for holiday lets must have a minimum property value of £200,000 and qualify as a Furnished Holiday Let under HM Revenue and Customs (HMRC) definition.
 Lending on holiday parks or complexes, B&Bs, and properties subject to title, local or occupancy restrictions are excluded.